Introduction to the Model

 Every use case and section has an example that can be copied, in the target JSON-LD syntax.
 The syntax has some syntax highlighting and indentation to assist with understanding that is not necessary for actual data.
 If you hover the mouse over a key (in green) in the examples, or a reference to a term in the documentation such as identified_by, then the expanded form of that term in RDF will be given in a callout window.

 Below each example is an automatically generated diagram for the same content.
 This automation means that some diagrams are less readable than others, but they have found to be more useful to include in general than to leave out.
-Work is ongoing to improve the styling and layout of the diagrams, and to include similar functionality to link to the expanded terms.
 The colors of the nodes in the examples are meaningful, and explained in the table below.

 For each example there is also a set of links to other representations, including the raw JSON as a file (for example to use to test a client implementation), the JSON-LD presented in the JSON-LD playground, the linked data expressed as raw Turtle, and the same turtle in a syntax-highlighting environment.